-We believe it is just plain wrong to accept that those 20 years of service won’t be rewarded for a lifetime and beyond, when in the modern age such a solution is both possible and accessible.
-That’s why we have spent the better part of ten years researching the financial vehicles and creating your Survivor Liberty Plan.
+We believe it is just plain wrong to accept that those 20 years of service won't be rewarded for a lifetime and beyond, when in the modern age such a solution is both possible and accessible.
+That's why we have spent the better part of ten years researching the financial vehicles and creating your Spouse Benefit Plan.
 Our team members do not have quotas to fill.
 We offer these financial vehicles to our clients at substantially less cost than they would pay in “invest the rest” investment fees or for other whole life policies.

 1. Pay for long term care costs.

 Few people think about long term care costs.
 But failure to plan for long term care can quickly wipe out retirement funds.
-Not only are people living longer, they often require high-cost medical care that didn’t exist just a few decades ago.
-Costs like assisted living won’t be covered by the VA and Medicare.
-There’s no option to leverage the Survivor Benefit Plan death benefit to help with long term care costs.
+Not only are people living longer, they often require high-cost medical care that didn't exist just a few decades ago.
+Costs like assisted living won't be covered by the VA and Medicare.

-The Survivor Liberty Plan offers a long-term care provision.
+The Spouse Benefit Plan offers a long-term care provision.
 It allows a living insured to use a portion of their death benefit to pay for assisted living costs.
 Those costs can also be paid to a close friend or family member.
 This provision is a game-changing solution.
 It can mitigate the risk of a veteran being forced to liquidate their hard-earned retirement funds to pay for health care costs before they can qualify for Medicare.
 With a Survivor Liberty Plan, the veteran can ensure their own self-care and still have a large probability of leaving a lasting legacy for his/her heirs.

 2. Offer a guaranteed return on your investment.